 The village does not have any place to explore.
 So, after having breakfast you can start moving on your route.

-The straight road from hotel kothligad leads to a diversion (Phata) where you need to choose the route to your left and move up.
+The straight road from hotel Kothaligadh at the base village of Ambivali leads to a diversion (Phata) where you need to choose the route to your left and move up.
 The route is a motorable route and private jeeps and bikes regularly ply through the route till Peth village.
 But walking till Peth would hardly take an hour even if you are too slow.

-Peth village looks adorable with backdrop of Kothligadh Fort, as if it’s a huge giant lording over the village.
+Peth village looks adorable with the backdrop of Kothaligadh Fort as if it’s a huge giant lording over the village.
 One needs to enter the village from the left trail going through the field.

 The way is well marked to guide you till the top.
 Apart from the arrows, the children selling berries and nimbu paani on the way can also guide you well.
 The route is quite easy to track.

-At the base of the fort is the Goddess Temple and the store house.
-One needs to climb the steep stairs in order to reach at the top.
+At the base of the fort is the Goddess Temple and the storehouse.
+One needs to climb the steep stairs in order to reach the top.
 There are many water tanks all the way till the top of the fort.
-IT gives you a mesmerizing 360 degree view of the region.
+IT gives you a mesmerizing 360-degree view of the region.

 Enjoy the trek to the fort and try behaving like an educated person. 😉 Do not throw your stinking waste in the fort premise or on the way.
 And don’t forget to share your experience with us.

-Also rread these detailed guides prepared by me
+Also read these detailed guides prepared by me